 On September 7th 2017 Equifax, one of the largest credit agencies in the world, they announced that they had become the victim of a major breach resulting in over 150 million records being stolen.
 On 8th September their share price plummeted 13.7% and after two weeks it had fallen from 142.72 to 92.98 (34.58%).Equifax confirmed that the breach was a result of the Apache Struts vulnerability, assigned CVE-2017-5638 , which was disclosed on March 6th 2017.
 They also discovered on 29th July that they had been breached on said they were breached on 14th May.
 A patch for CVE-2017-5638, which would have prevented the breach, was made available by the Apache Struts Project early March.

-On 3rd October, in testimony before a United States House Subcommittee on Consumer Protection, recently retired Equifax CEO Rick Smith blamed a single employee for the company’s failure to deploy the critical software patch.
-He also stated that a scanning device, which should have verified that the patch was applied, malfunctioned.
-The cause of this malfunction has, according to Smith, not yet been identified.
+On 3rd October 2017, in testimony before a United States House Subcommittee on Consumer Protection, recently retired Equifax CEO Rick Smith blamed a single employee for the company’s failure to deploy the critical software patch.
+It was announced in the House Committee report that the device simply had an expired certificate, which had expired 19 months earlier.

 What went wrong?

 Applying security patches quickly and effectively is critical when defending systems from attackers.
 Cyber criminals will often scan large portions of the Internet looking for unpatched systems, exploiting any that are found.